Scandinavian Defense – Basic Guide

-Are you bored of the mainstream theory in Sicilian, Italian, Ruy Lopez or Carokann?
+Are you bored of the mainstream theory in Sicilian, Italian, Ruy Lopez, or Carolann?
 Are you looking forward to playing some creative chess and at the same time you want imbalances, then try out the Scandinavian defense.
-Scandinavian is also known as centre-counter.
+Scandinavian is also known as center-counter.
 It is an opening based on creating imbalances in pawn structure and going for a slightly odd approach from the start.

-From the above file, you can see that Black is instantly challenging white in the centre.
-However, in chapter 2 and 3 white gets a good lead in development in the main lines.
-This opening also leads mostly to opposite side castlings.
+From the above file, you can see that Black is instantly challenging white in the center.
+However, in chapters 2 and 3 white gets a good lead in development in the main lines.
+This opening also leads mostly to opposite-side castlings.
 Black has a strategy to trade his light-squared bishop for the knight on f3 and then put his pawns on c6 and e6 to get a solid structure.

 In chapter 4 we can see that black goes for sharp complications based on pawn sacrifice which allows him to get the upper hand in development.
 This makes it the turning factor in most of the games.
 It is suitable for players who love sacrifice and initiative.

 This opening starts with 1.e4 d5.
 After e*d5 Q*d5, Black’s queen gets exposed and immediately threatened with a white knight.
 This is why black waste another move and are eventually in a worse position.
 Although, white also needs to play accurately to get a good result.

 Overall, white gets a comfortable position in every variation in Scandinavian Defense.
 Following are the main options available for black.